 This curriculum provides students with a solid foundation in economic analysis and prepares students for careers in business, financial institutions and the public sector.
 In addition, the curriculum prepares students for graduate or professional schools in business, law, economics, international studies and other related fields of study.
-The student in the Business Economics program is offered two options of study with related but unique curricula.
-These are the Business Economics Option and the International Business Studies Option.
+The student in the business economics program is offered two options of study with related but unique curricula: business economics and international business studies option.

-The Option in Business Economics includes seven separate tracks.
-These include Banking and Financial Markets, Public Administration, Business Management, Pre-law, International Economics, Professional and Macroeconomics.
+The option in business economics includes seven separate tracks.
+These include banking and financial markets, public administration, business management, pre-law, international economics, professional and macroeconomics.
 Each track includes recommended courses in economics, business or other courses outside the School of Business.
 The purpose of these tracks is to broaden the academic preparation of students and to encourage students to make preliminary career choices.

 Business Economics Option Requirements Semester Hours

 ECON 4100 Intermediate Macroeconomics 3

 ECON 4110 Intermediate Microeconomics 3

-Economics Elective 3
+Economics Elective 1 3

-Economics Elective 3
+Economics Elective 1

-Economics Elective 3
+Economics Elective 1 3

-Economics/Business/Approved Elective 3
+Economics/Business/Approved Elective 2 3

-Economics/Business/Approved Elective 3
+Economics/Business/Approved Elective 2 3

-Economics/Business/Approved Elective 3
+Economics/Business/Approved Elective 2 3

 Total Hours 24

+1

-&lt;sup>1 These electives are determined by selecting a business economics track.
+1 These electives are determined by selecting a business economics track.
 The economics faculty will advise students as to the appropriate combination of courses.